jamesw201/automated_project_setup/README.md

         update_account() will most likely call something like dynamo.update()

 Leverage any existing ai codebase that may be able to do this already...

+### AI Ideas
+the User writes a brief comment for each function.
+The AI uses the comment to help convert between the input type and the output type.

+- We could employ a transform like config approach for the unimplemented methods to provide the functionality.
+Although in this case it would need to work with algebraic datatypes and generate functional code.

+Even if this can't be used in conjunction with AI from the start, it could generate the data needed to inform an AI over time.